cecat/CeC-HA-Addons/addons/yamcam3/README.md

 in Frigate (if you use Frigate), some of which may have embedded credentials (so treat this as a secrets file).

-The config file also includes many knobs you can use to customize how the addon functions.
-These are explained below.

-For each sound source, at each reporting interval, we send a MQTT  message to HA of the form *topic_prefix* {json payload} where the json payload includes *camera_name* followed by *class*, *score* pairs, with up to *report_k* classes/scores reported.
+The add-on groups the 521 native YAMNet classes into groups.
+When sounds are detected from a sound group configured in the watch list, a MQTT message is sent to Home Assistant (or other MQTT destination) of the form *topic_prefix* {json payload} where the json payload includes *camera_name* followed by *class*, *score* pairs, with up to *report_k* classes/scores reported.
 Example:
 '''